-My name is Debi Ireland and I am a licensed acupuncturist with more than seven years of clinical experience and four years of providing treatments in my own practice.
+My name is Debi Ireland and I am a licensed acupuncturist with more than nine years of clinical experience and five years of providing treatments in my own practice.

 For more than three years, through the Healing Warriors Program, I treated active duty and veteran service members and their families with a focus on pain, sleep and PTSD.